CUSTOMS IN MALAYSIA

 Gift-Giving in Malaysia

-As for gifts: something from your country or fruit or chocolate is always.
+When visiting relatives or friends, it is appropriate to bring food or fruit as gifts.
+Something from your country or fruit or chocolate is always appreciated.
 Don't give pork or alcohol.
 People usually don’t open their gifts in the presence of giftgivers.
 Otherwise gifts are usually given keeping in mind whether the recipients are Malays, Chinese or Indians.

 For Chinese: If invited to someone’s home, bring a small gift of fruit, sweets, or cakes; Do not give scissors, knives or other cutting utensils as they indicate a desire to sever a relationship; Flowers do not make good gifts as they are given to the sick and used at funerals; Do not wrap gifts in the traditional mourning colours of white, blue, or black and it is best to wrap gifts in the happy colours of red, pink, or yellow; It is best to give gifts in even numbers since odd numbers are unlucky; Gifts are generally not opened when received.